Anitt/LangChainDatabaseAgent/README.md

 1.app.py: The Flask application file that handles API requests and serves the web application.

-2.requirements.txt: List of required Python packages.
+2.agent.py: This file contains the Langchain Agents used to interface between OpenAI and the SQL database.

+3.index.html: The main HTML file located in the templates directory, responsible for the user interface layout.

+4.routes.py: Defines the routes and logic for handling different API endpoints in the Flask application.

-3.database.db: The SQLite database file.
+5.database.db: The SQLite database file storing the movie reviews and labels.

-4.templates/: Directory containing the HTML templates for the web interface.
+6.templates/: Directory containing additional HTML templates for the web interface.

-5.env: File containing environment variables (not included in the repository).
+7.requirements.txt: List of required Python packages necessary to run the application.

 ## How It Works